rreece/rreece.github.io/outline-of-philosophy/invitation.md

 >   the same as they were in the past.
 At some time people thought that the
 >   potential that people had was not developed because everyone was
 >   ignorant and that education was the solution to the problem, that if
->   all people were educated, we could perhaps all be Voltaires.
+>   all people were educated, we could perhaps all be Voltaire's.
 But it
 >   turns out that falsehood and evil can be taught as easily as good.
 >   Education is a great power, but it can work either way.
 I have heard it
 >   said that the communication between nations should lead to an